-- 15.4 Internal Audit has an unrestricted range of coverage of the Council's operations.
-To fulfil its duties it has authority to: - (a) enter at all reasonable times, on any Council's premises or land; - (b) have access to all records, documents, correspondence and computer systems relating to the Council; - (c) require and receive such explanations as necessary concerning any matter under examination; - (d) require any employee of the Council to produce records, cash, stores or any other Council property under their control; - (e) report direct to the Chief Executive, Section 151 Officer, Leader of the Council, Members or External Auditor. - 15.5 The duties of Heads of Service in respect of internal audit are: - (a) to cooperate with and assist internal auditors in the conduct of their audits and investigations; - (b) to ensure that internal auditors are given access at all reasonable times to premises, personnel, documents and assets that the auditors consider necessary for the purposes of their work; - (c) to ensure that internal auditors are provided with any information and explanations that they seek in the course of their work; - (d) to notify the Head of Finance or the Audit and Risk Manager of any suspected fraud, theft, irregularity, improper use or misappropriation of the authority's property or resources.
-Pending investigation and reporting, the Head of Service should take all necessary steps to prevent further loss and to secure records and documentation against removal or alteration;

-- (e) to consider and respond promptly to recommendations in audit reports; - (f) to ensure that any agreed actions arising from audit recommendations are carried out in a timely and efficient fashion; - (g) to establish and maintain effective systems of control that prevent fraud and corruption. - 15.7 For Internal Audit to fulfil its responsibilities effectively, it must be independent of the activities it audits.
-In order to achieve this, it should not be involved, as a matter of routine, in the operation of any procedures within the Council. - 15.8 Internal Audit should report any significant control weaknesses in systems to the appropriate Head of Service.
-If action is not taken by the Head of Service to address the control weakness within a reasonable time, escalation procedures will be commenced.
-This includes reporting the matter to the Chief Executive, the Monitoring Officer, the Section 151 Officer and the Council's Finance and Audit Scrutiny Committee.
+- 15.3 Internal Audit has an unrestricted range of coverage of the Council's operations.
+To fulfil its duties it has authority to: - a. enter at all reasonable times, on any Council's premises or land; - b. have access to all records, documents, correspondence and computer systems relating to the Council; - c. require and receive such explanations as necessary concerning any matter under examination; - d. require any employee of the Council to produce records, cash, stores or any other Council property under their control; - e. report direct to the Chief Executive, Section 151 Officer, Leader of the Council, Members or External Auditor. - 15.4 Duties of Heads of Service: - a.
+To cooperate with and assist internal auditors in the conduct of their audits and investigations. - b.
+To ensure that internal auditors are given access at all reasonable times to premises, personnel, documents and assets that the auditors consider necessary for the purposes of their work. - c.
+To ensure that internal auditors are provided with any information and explanations that they seek in the course of their work. - d.
+To notify the Head of Finance or the Audit and Risk Manager of any suspected fraud, theft, irregularity, improper use or misappropriation of the authority's property or resources.
+Pending investigation and reporting, the Head of Service should take all necessary steps to prevent further loss and to secure records and documentation against removal or alteration. - e.
+To consider and respond promptly to recommendations in audit reports. - f.
+To ensure that any agreed actions arising from audit recommendations are carried out in a timely and efficient fashion. - g.
+To establish and maintain effective systems of control that prevent fraud and corruption. - 15.5 For Internal Audit to fulfill its responsibilities effectively, it must be independent of the activities it audits.
+In order to achieve this, it should not be involved, as a matter of routine, in the operation of any procedures within the Council. - 15.6 Internal Audit shall report any significant control weaknesses in systems to the appropriate Head of Service.
+If action is not taken within a reasonable time, escalation procedures will be commenced, including reporting the matter to the Chief Executive, the Monitoring Officer, the Section 151 Officer and/or the Council's Finance and Audit Scrutiny Committee.